 The Maryland Insurance Administration (MIA) is the state agency that regulates insurance in Maryland.
 The MIA:

-Licenses insurers and insurance producers (agents or brokers).

-Examines the business practices of licensees to ensure compliance.

-Monitors solvency of insurers.

-Reviews/approves insurance policy forms.
-Reviews insurance rates to ensure rates are not inadequate, excessive or unfairly discriminatory.

-Investigates consumer and provider complaints and allegations of fraud.
+- Licenses insurers and insurance producers. - Examines the business practices of licensees to ensure compliance. - Monitors solvency of insurers. - Reviews/approves insurance policy forms and rates. - Investigates consumer and provider complaints and allegations of fraud.

-What is the Maryland Insurance Administration?
+Introduction to Maryland Insurance Administration